Data Management for Nonprofits-Overcoming Common Challenges

 Integrate data from various sources using data integration tools and centralized databases.
 Promote cross-departmental collaboration and ensure that all systems are connected to a central data repository where possible.
 This allows for a more cohesive and comprehensive view of organizational data, as well as providing a better look at each individual supporter and their engagement with your cause.

-For example, 360MatchPro’s Matching Hub and Volunteer Hub connect with one another to provide essential data insights across the system!
+For example, Double the Donation Matching and Double the Donation Volunteering connect with one another to provide essential data insights across the system!

 Data management for nonprofits - challenges: outdated information